paytonlin1/Lab6-Group33/README.md

 zachary liu<br>
 max wong</br>
 #### Project Description:
-Takes the name and age of the user then prints it
+Takes the name and age of the user then prints it.